roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

 23. Now we'll format the patches as email messages, and send them to the list.
-Standing in the root of your edk2 directory, run the following (note that the "-O" option needs customization: please update the pathname to the file created in step (10)):
+Standing in the root of your edk2 directory, run the following (note that the `-O` option needs customization: please update the pathname to the file created in step (10)):

      ```